Tetropium fuscum (Fabricius) - Fact sheet

 E - Irregular shaped T. fuscum larval galleries.

-F - T. fuscum larval galleries and oval exit hole (4-6 mm wide).
+F - T. fuscum larval galleries and oval exit hole (4 to 6 mm wide).
 Note fine-grained frass in larval galleries.

 G - Stand mortality caused by T. fuscum.